-The Øresund Bridge (locally called Øresundsbron) is the bridge that connects Amager and Oresund in Denmark (on the island Zealand) with Skane, Sweden, a total length of just over 10 miles (16,4 km).
-This is the road connection between the metropolitan areas of Copenhagen and Malmo.
+The Øresund Bridge (locally called Øresundsbron) connects Amager and Oresund in Denmark (on the island Zealand) with Skane, Sweden, a total length of just more than 10 miles (16.4 km).
+The road across the Oresund Strait connects the metropolitan areas of Copenhagen and Malmo.

-Perfect for travelers wanting a quick connection between Sweden and Denmark without flying, the Øresund Bridge now carries more than 60,000 travelers daily - amongst them both local commuters and visitors.
+Perfect for travelers wanting a quick connection between Sweden and Denmark without flying, the Øresund Bridge carries more than 60,000 travelers daily, both local commuters and tourists.

-When was the Øresund Bridge built?
-Well, in 1991, the governments of Denmark and Sweden agreed on constructing this massive project, and while it took a while to build this monster bridge, the Oresund Bridge was officially opened on July 1, 2000.
+In 1991, the governments of Denmark and Sweden agreed to jointly construct this massive project, and while it took a while, the Oresund Bridge officially opened on July 1, 2000.

-Building the Øresund bridge included construction of a bridge, a tunnel (2.5 miles long / 4 km) and a new island where travelers go from tunnel-level (on the Danish side) to the level of the bridge.
+Building the Øresund bridge included construction of the elevated section, which extends for about half the length from Sweden; the tunnel (2.5 miles long / 4 km) crossing the rest of the way to Denmark, and a new artificial island named Peberholm linking the two where travelers transition from tunnel-level (on the Danish side) to bridge-level on the Swedish side.

-FUN FACT: The high bridge part of the Øresund Bridge has the longest cable-stayed main span of all bridges in the world.
-That goes for both road and rail traffic!
-And, the tunnel part of Øresundsbron is the world's longest underwater tube tunnel, also for both road and rail traffic.
+The high bridge part of the Øresund Bridge has the longest cable-stayed main span of all bridges in the world.
+That goes for both road and rail traffic.
+And the tunnel part of Øresundsbron is the world's longest underwater tube tunnel, also for both road and rail traffic.

 The artificial island of Peberholm, constructed as the link between the bridge and tunnel sections, has become a vital habitat for endangered species such as the black-headed gull, which established a colony there with up to a few hundred mating pairs.

 Since 2004, the rare green toad has also been spotted on the island, now one of the largest populations in Denmark.